Science in the ancient world: Medicine

 The Edwin Smith Papyrus is one of the first medical documents still extant, and perhaps the earliest document that attempts to describe and analyse the brain: it might be seen as the very beginnings of modern neuroscience.
 However, while ancient Egyptian medicine had some effective practices, it was not without its ineffective and sometimes harmful practices.
 Medical historians believe that ancient Egyptian pharmacology was largely ineffective.
 Nevertheless, it applies the following components: examination, diagnosis, treatment and prognosis, to the treatment of disease, which display strong parallels to the basic empirical method of science and according to G. E. R. Lloyd played a significant role in the development of this methodology.
 The Ebers papyrus (c.
 1550 BC) also contains evidence of traditional empiricism.

 According to a paper published by Michael D. Parkins, 72% of 260 medical prescriptions in the Hearst Papyrus had no curative elements.
 According to Parkins, sewage pharmacology first began in ancient Egypt and was continued through the Middle Ages.
 Practices such as applying cow dung to wounds, ear piercing and tattooing, and chronic ear infections were important factors in developing tetanus.
 Frank J. Snoek wrote that Egyptian medicine used fly specks, lizard blood, swine teeth, and other such remedies which he believes could have been harmful.

+Ancient Nubia

+Medicine

+Nubian mummies studied in the 1990s revealed that Kush was a pioneer of early antibiotics.

+Tetracycline was being used by Nubians, based on bone remains between 350 AD and 550 AD.
+The antibiotic was in wide commercial use only in the mid 20th century.
+The theory states that earthen jars containing grain used for making beer contained the bacterium streptomyces, which produced tetracycline.
+Although Nubians were not aware of tetracycline, they could have noticed that people fared better by drinking beer than just consuming the grain itself.
+According to Charlie Bamforth, a professor of biochemistry and brewing science at the University of California, Davis, "They must have consumed it because it was rather tastier than the grain from which it was derived."

+Mathematics

+Based on engraved plans of Meroitic King Amanikhabali's pyramids, Nubians had a sophisticated understanding of mathematics as they appreciated the harmonic ratio.
+The engraved plans are indicative of much to be revealed about Nubian mathematics.
+The ancient Nubians also established a system of geometry which they used in creating early versions of sun clocks.
+During the Meroitic period in Nubian history, the Nubians used a trigonometric methodology similar to the Egyptians.